vieira/homebridge-yeelight-wifi/README.md

 Devices that already have the API enabled should be autodiscovered without any other actions on your part.

-However, out of the factory, the YeeLight devices do come with the API disabled and you will have to enable it for them to work with Homebridge.
+However, out of the factory, the YeeLight devices do come with the API disabled, and you will have to enable it for them to work with Homebridge.
 To do so, go to settings and enable **Developer Mode**.

 ## Configuration (minimal)